-Geneveve by Viveve is a non-surgical, in-office treatment option that can increase feelings of vaginal tightness and improve sexual satisfaction.
-Just like your skin, vaginal tissue is made up of collagen fibres, and with the Geneveve by Viveve treatment they can be tightened.
+Viveve is a non-surgical, in-office treatment option that can increase feelings of vaginal tightness and improve sexual satisfaction.
+Just like your skin, vaginal tissue is made up of collagen fibres, and with the Viveve treatment they can be tightened.

 - Usually performed in the comfort of your physician’s office

 - Typically takes less than 30 minutes